-If you are not a fan of raw vegetables, listen up – we have got some news for you.
-It turns out that some vegetables might actually be healthier when cooked.
-Light heat or steam can actually make some nutrients in certain vegetables easier to absorb in the body.
+If you are not a fan of raw vegetables, we have got some news for you.
+While experts often recommend raw veggies, some vegetables are actually healthier when cooked.
+Light heat or steam can make some nutrients in certain vegetables easier to absorb in the body.
 Cooking might even intensify the nutrient content per portion.
 So if you are not keen on raw veggies or you are looking for a more diverse diet, here is some insight that might surprise you.

 Are Cooked Vegetables Better Than Raw?